 Another time drain I discovered, was that I continued to deal with colleagues, staff and students from IRIS, anxious about the fall-out from the York University decision not to renew the IRIS Senate charter.
 The executive was in contact with the University Senate on this topic and the bureaucracy involved in the back and forth was considerable, although the effort ultimately came to nothing.

-I have assigned myself a time category: "York University Bureaucracy" and am tracking time to ensure that I don't go over 20% of a 40 hour week (that's 8 hours max): York University staff of all kinds NOT directly engaged in research and teaching, be on alert: your face time with me is limited and I am judging your performance on whether you are hindering or helping me in delivering my main 2 missions.
+I have assigned myself a time category: "York University Bureaucracy" and am tracking time to ensure that I don't go over 20% of a 40 hour week (that's 8 hours max on service): York University staff of all kinds NOT directly engaged in research and teaching, be on alert: your face time with me is limited and I am judging your performance on whether you are hindering or helping me in delivering my main two missions.
 I will be writing about the draining experience of dealing with the York University administration with respect to IRIS going through a futile re-chartering process & search for a new director, which was called off at the end, in future posts.
 In the mean time, suffice to say that I watched the University of Saskatchewan firing of a dean and a president, very closely, looking for points of similarity between what emerged from that story and my own experience with York University administrators who failed to be transparent and collegial while claiming this to be their preferred modus operandi.

 Ultimately, by tracking my time, to understand why I felt like a hamster in a wheel going nowhere, I could then think about why I wasn't delivering on my other university duty of research, as well as I thought I should be.
 For this, I turned to Marshall Goldsmith's What Got You Here, Won't Get You There.